developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 ![Apache Maven: Beginner to Guru](maven.PNG)

-All course material from Apache Maven: Beginner to Guru **John Thompson**.
+All course material from Apache Maven: Beginner to Guru **John Thompson** ©.
 With my own notes need this to manage our corporate POM :fire: $${\color{red}HELL}$$ :fire:.

 Contains my own notes with some course material to enforce learning experience.

-If the content sparked :fire: your interest, please consider buying the course and start learning :book:
+If the content sparked :fire: your interest, please consider buying the course and start learning :book:.

 [The course at Udemy](https://www.udemy.com/course/apache-maven-beginner-to-guru/).